How Did This Roof Get So Bad?

 Single-Ply Roofing: Installation Considerations

 Because they’re flexible, durable and amazingly weather-resistant, single-ply roofing systems have grown in popularity with low-slope facility owners and managers.
 High quality EPDM, TPO and PVC membranes, manufactured under strict quality controls, are suitable for both new roof and re-roofing projects.
-Installation methods vary, depending on the type of single-ply system selected and other criteria, but in all cases, professional installation is critical to the life and success of the roof.
+Installation methods vary, depending on the type of commercial roofing system selected and other criteria, but in all cases, professional installation is critical to the life and success of the roof.

 Mechanically Attached Roof Installation